 Sherlock Holmes for Children Audio CD(ages 6 – 12)

-Brings the world of Sherlock Holmes and Doctor Watson to life for children.
+Bring the world of Sherlock Holmes and Doctor Watson to life for children.
 We literally couldn’t get out of the car for school one day because we had to see what would happen!
 I highly recommend the fantastic narrator retelling famous Sherlock stories.

 Sherlock Holmes and the Disappearing Diamond by Sam Hearn (ages 7 – 10)

 This is a decent introduction/adaptation with age-appropriate characters and crime.
 Meet John Watson, the narrator and the new kid at school, who is befriended by Martha and Sherlock.
 When their class is on a school field trip, a weird fake-crime happens at the museum only Sherlock discovers it wasn’t a fake crime.
 In fact, a precious gem was stolen and Sherlock is sure he knows where the thieves hid it.
 Illustrations and scrap-book style entries make this visually appealing.

 The Great Shelby Holmes by Elizabeth Eulberg (ages 7 – 10)